 4. Bright Colors and Bright Light

 Selection of colours and light exposure in photography integrates science, art and your personal style.
 Photos with natural light taken without the use of additional lighting equipment and filters will always be in demand.
 Hence, colours and light should be used carefully as they have the power to make or break the essence of the photographs, which have great storytelling potential.
 The best way to express and present ideas involving photography is to use natural light and bright & vibrant colours.
 The bright colours help to convey various moods and emotions and make visuals pop.
-Clearly, with this being in the list of top trends, our photographer friends want to give expression to their visual content with louder colours and brighter exposures that will stand out.
+Clearly, with this being amongst the top 5 trends in photography 2020 list, our photographer friends want to give expression to their visual content with louder colours and brighter exposures that will stand out.

 5. Keep it Real